yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/_index.md

   Vertical scaling is the standard way to scale traditional databases, and involves upgrading the existing hardware or resources of each of the nodes in your cluster.
 Instead of adding more machines, you enhance the capabilities of a single machine by increasing its CPU, memory, storage, and so on.

   Vertical scaling is often limited by the capacity of a single server and can get expensive as you move to more powerful hardware.
 Although you retain the same number of nodes, which could simplify your operations, eventually hardware resources reach their limits, and further scaling up might not be feasible.
+In addition, all the data has to be moved, which can take time.

 - Horizontal scaling (scale out)